schoolofcities/urban-data-storytelling/urban-data-visualization/proportional-symbol-maps/proportional-symbol-maps.md

 ![Result of proportional symbol styling options in QGIS, based on 2021 census tract population](./img/edm-pop-qgis.png)

-Note as well that the map is in an area-conserving CRS (a local Mercator projection) and that an OpenStreetMap basemap is in the background to give the map some visual reference. (check out our [introductory QGIS](../../urban-data-analytics/spatial-data-and-gis/spatial-data-and-gis.md) tutorial on how to do this).
+Note as well that the map is in an area-conserving CRS (a local Mercator projection) and that an OpenStreetMap basemap is in the background to give the map some visual reference (check out our [introductory QGIS](../../urban-data-analytics/spatial-data-and-gis/spatial-data-and-gis.md) tutorial on how to do this).

 This output on its own is great for exploratory analysis, can clearly pick up patterns of high and low population in Edmonton, but if you were going to export this to include it in a publication it would be better to include a title and legend.
-Check out some of the other example maps on this page on how legends for proportional symbol maps can be designed, this is sometimes done via graphic design software since base legend options in QGIS and similar tools can be limited in terms of custom layout and legend design.
+Check out some of the other example maps on this page about how legends for proportional symbol maps can be designed.
+This is sometimes done via graphic design software since base legend options in QGIS and similar tools can be limited in terms of custom layout and legend design.

 What we did, as well, is relatively simple.
 It only shows population in one year.
 However, in the data (the same source as the very first map shown in this notebook) we have population and dwelling counts for 2021 and 1996.
 From here you could use proportional symbols to show...